-The land trust is a lesser-known but incredibly powerful legal tool for real estate investors.
-They offer a range of legal protections that most investors need, whether they know it or not.
-Land trusts protect your anonymity, help manage your properties, and can even assist you in the financing process.
-Below, we’ll talk about some of the common scenarios that will make you very glad you took advantage of land trusts.
+The Land Trust is a lesser-known but incredibly powerful legal tool for real estate investors.
+It gives you a range of legal protections that most investors need, whether they know it or not.
+Land Trusts protect your anonymity, help manage your properties, and can even assist you in the financing process.

-When you use a land trust to hold your property, you receive several automatic benefits.
-Among these include personal anonymity.
+Sooo ...
+What is a Land Trust?
+When you use a Land Trust to hold your property, you receive several automatic benefits.
+Among these is personal anonymity.
 The trust, rather than you, is identified as the owner of the property for legal and tax purposes.
 So, how does this relate to lawsuits?

 Now suppose some vindictive person drags you into court out of pure spite.
 This is incredibly unlikely, but could happen.
 They're going to have to decide whether to sue you personally, or fight the losing battle of attacking the trust directly.
 Suing you personally would be a fool's errand, as the value is in the property.
 You know, the property that doesn't have your name on it.